Democratic Republic of the Congo: Continental and civil wars (1996–2007)

-By 1996, following the Rwandan Civil War and genocide and the ascension of a Tutsi-led government in Rwanda, Rwandan Hutu militia forces (Interahamwe) fled to eastern Zaire and used refugee camps as bases for incursions against Rwanda.
+By 1996, following the Rwandan Civil War and genocide, and the ascension of a Tutsi-led government in Rwanda, Rwandan Hutu militia forces (Interahamwe) fled to eastern Zaire and used refugee camps as bases for incursions against Rwanda.
 They allied with the Zairian Armed Forces to launch a campaign against Congolese ethnic Tutsis in eastern Zaire.

 A coalition of Rwandan and Ugandan armies invaded Zaire to overthrow the government of Mobutu, launching the First Congo War.
-The coalition allied with some opposition figures, led by Laurent-Désiré Kabila, becoming the Alliance of Democratic Forces for the Liberation of Congo.
-In 1997 Mobutu fled and Kabila marched into Kinshasa, naming himself as president and reverting the name of the country to the Democratic Republic of the Congo.
+The coalition allied with some opposition figures, led by Laurent-Désiré Kabila, becoming the Alliance of Democratic Forces for the Liberation of the Congo.
+In 1997 Mobutu fled the country and Kabila marched into Kinshasa, naming himself president and reverting the name of the country to the Democratic Republic of the Congo.

 Kabila later requested that foreign military forces return to their own countries.
-Rwandan troops retreated to Goma and launched a new Tutsi-led rebel military movement called the Rassemblement Congolais pour la Democratie to fight Kabila, while Uganda instigated the creation of a rebel movement called the Movement for the Liberation of the Congo, led by Congolese warlord Jean-Pierre Bemba.
-The two rebel movements, along with Rwandan and Ugandan troops, started the Second Congo War by attacking the DRC army in 1998.
-Angolan, Zimbabwean, and Namibian militaries entered the hostilities on the side of the government.
+Rwandan troops retreated to Goma and launched a new Tutsi-led rebel military movement called the Rally for Congolese Democracy to fight Kabila, while Uganda instigated the creation of a rebel movement called the Movement for the Liberation of the Congo, led by Congolese warlord Jean-Pierre Bemba.
+The two rebel movements, along with Rwandan and Ugandan troops, started the Second Congo War by attacking the Congolese army in 1998.
+Angolan, Zimbabwean, and Namibian troops entered the war on the side of the Congolese government.

 Kabila was assassinated in 2001.
 His son Joseph Kabila succeeded him and called for multilateral peace talks.
-UN peacekeepers, MONUC, now known as MONUSCO, arrived in April 2001.
-In 2002–03, Bemba intervened in the Central African Republic on behalf of its former president, Ange-Félix Patassé.
+UN peacekeepers, then known as MONUC and now known as MONUSCO, arrived in April 2001.
+From 2002 to 2003, Bemba intervened in the Central African Republic on behalf of its then president, Ange-Félix Patassé.
 Talks led to a peace accord under which Kabila would share power with former rebels, implemented between 2002 and 2003.
-The most widely reported estimate for the death toll during the Second Congo War is 5.4 million people, though other estimates put it at three million.
+The most widely reported estimate for the death toll during the Second Congo War is 5.4 million people, though other estimates put it at 3 million.
 It has been described as the deadliest conflict since World War II.

-By June 2003 all foreign armies except those of Rwanda had pulled out of Congo.
+By June 2003 all foreign armies except those of Rwanda had pulled out of the Congo.
 A transitional government was set up until an election was held.
 A constitution was approved by voters; further, on 30 July 2006, DRC held its first multi-party elections.
 These were the first free national elections since 1960, which many believed would mark the end to violence in the region.
 However, an election-result dispute between Kabila and Bemba turned into a skirmish between their supporters in Kinshasa.
 MONUC took control of the city.
 The second round of the election took place in October 2006, which Kabila won, and in December 2006 he was sworn in as president.